canonical/tegra-snap-samples/nvidia-tegra-runtime/README.md

 # nvidia-tegra-runtime

-This snap provides L4T packages from the [Nvidia's archive](https://repo.download.nvidia.com/jetson) which contain the firmware and core files for Nvidia tegra GPUs in order to run the CUDA toolkit.
+This snap provides L4T packages from the [Nvidia package repository](https://repo.download.nvidia.com/jetson) which contain the firmware and core files for Nvidia tegra GPUs in order to run the CUDA toolkit.